5/7/2025

 Executive Chairman and CEO

-you know, we're executing on a larger vision, right, to be the digital financial platform or the future for alternative financial service credit products.
-And, you know, like I said in the last earnings call, that was phase one.
-We're now into, you know, the throws of phase two where we're gonna really unlock the earnings potential and growth of the business, but also, you know, be a multi-product platform for the future.
+You know, I think we're executing on a larger vision, right?
+To be the digital financial platform of the future for alternative financial service credit products.
+And You know, like I said in the last earnings call, that was phase one.
+We're now into the throes of phase two where we're going to really unlock the earnings potential and growth of the business, but also be a multi-product platform for the future.
 And I'm excited to execute on that vision and continue to incrementally improve our models, improve our auto approval rates for our consumers, and continue to be the leader in the space.

 speaker